 Don’t let this happen to you!

-Lake Arrowhead homes have two shut off valves–one at the meter and one for the house.
-If you are going to be away from your mountain home for more than a day or two, both valves should be turned off.
-To have the meter valve shut off, please call the District at (909) 336-7100.
+Lake Arrowhead homes have two shut off valves–one at the district meter and one for the house.
+If you are going to be away from your mountain home for the winter, both valves should be turned off.
+Please remember that only authorized District personnel may turn the district meter off and on.
+To have the district meter valve shut off, please call the District at (909) 336-7100.
 Customers must then open your indoor taps until all the water drains out of the pipes.
 Then close the taps and shut off the valve for the house.
 Leave both valves turned off.
 This way your water system will both be turned off and drained.

-Note: If you have a Customer Shut Off Valve installed near the meter, it is not necessary to have the meter valve shut off as well.
+Note: If you have a Customer Shut Off Valve installed near the meter, it is not necessary to have the district meter valve shut off as well.
+Call a plumber today to have your CSOV installed, if you don’t already have one.

 What if it’s too late?
 What if you wake up to find the pipes are frozen anyway?